Saxby Bros Ltd: Product range and customers

 The company was famous for their Melton Mowbray pork pies which were made to a secret recipe.
 The product range was varied which resulted in producing other baked delicatessen products for supermarkets; chicken & ham pies, pork gala, turkey & stuffing as well as puff pastry; steak & kidney pies, minced beef, Cornish Pasties and fruit pies.

 Saxby's also manufactured raw products from their own butchery; sausages, ham, cured pork & faggots (meat balls with gelatine).

 The overall product produced was chilled pastry which was sold in its entirety, first launched by Saxby's in 1962.
 This gave consumers the opportunity to bake their own pies at home.
 The company participated at the East of England Showground, the Ideal Home Exhibition, and other outdoor events which resulted in winning more than 100 national prizes.
 Pies have also been sold in famous outlets; Rackhams of Birmingham, Harrods, Selfridges, and Fortnum & Mason in London,.
 Saxby's also held major contracts with the other leading supermarkets.

 Saxby's owned a fleet of vans and delivery lorries, travelling to small towns and villages to sell their products, especially to customers who were isolated.
 In 1994, the company created a food service division named as Irchester Grange.
 The products were vacuumed-packed pies and pastries sold to the commercial sector, where the major contracts were British Rail and British Airways.

 Saxby's earned international acclaim by commissioning worldwide customers, exporting their products to South Africa, Malaysia, West Indies and the Ministry of Defence British army based in Bahrain.

 Shops

-The company owned 14 shops across Northamptonshire, Hertfordshire, Bedfordshire and three separate shops in Wellingborough.
-In 2002, Saxby's closed their last shop at the Swansgate Shopping Centre in Wellingborough due to competition from the supermarket chains.
+The company owned 14 shops across Northamptonshire, Hertfordshire, Bedfordshire and three separate shops in Wellingborough: Midland Road, Cambridge Street and later, in the Swansgate Shopping Centre.
+However, 2002 saw Saxby's close their final Wellingborough shop located in the Swansgate Shopping Centre due to competition from the supermarket chains.